AltspaceVR/AltspaceSDK-wiki/Workflow.md

 Note the above requirements are for developing Altspace apps, not for simply running Altspace, which can be done on computers without a dedicated GPU.
 The additional graphics power is needed when developing apps since you will also be running additional debugging tools, described below.
 (Integrated graphics *may* work, although not officially supported.)

-Some hardware platforms successfully used for bulding Altspace Apps:
+Some hardware platforms successfully used for building Altspace Apps:
 * Custom Gaming Desktop (i7/R9 200)
 * Asus ROG G751 17" laptop (i7/GTX 980M)
 * Lenovo Y50 15" laptop (i7/GTX 860M)